-“There are basically two commercially available SCN resistant soybean varieties: Peking and PI88788.
-These are commonly used by farmers,” Quintanilla said.
-“We want to learn the long-term effects of using these varieties.”
+“Two soybean varieties commonly used by farmers, Peking and PI88788, form the basis for cultivars with SCN resistance,” Quintanilla says.
+“We want to learn the long-term effects of using these two varieties.”

 Through a research project supported by the Michigan Soybean Promotion Committee, the nematologist is answering the question of what would happen if farmers planted one of these varieties every soybean-growing season.
 Quintanilla wanted to learn how this would affect nematode numbers as well as yield.